chainflip-io/chainflip-backend/state-chain/runtime-upgrade-utilities/README.md

 # Runtime Upgrade Utilities

 This crate provides a `VersionedMigration` type that can be used to structure successive pallet storage migrations.

 ## Versioned Pallet Migrations

+1. Add this crate to the pallet's `Cargo.toml`.

+    ```toml
+    [dependencies]
+    # ...
+    cf-runtime-upgrade-utilities = { path = '../../runtime-upgrade-utilities', default-features = false }

+    [features]

+    std = [
+        # ...
+        'cf-runtime-upgrade-utilities/std',
+    ]
+    try-runtime = [
+        # ...
+        'cf-runtime-upgrade-utilities/try-runtime'
+    ]
+    ```

-1. Add a migrations module and pallet `StorageVersion` if you haven't done so already:
+2. Add a migrations module and pallet `StorageVersion` if you haven't done so already:

     ```rust
     mod migrations;